Featured

-Human Resource Information System – HRIS or just HRIS is basically a technological software system that manages an organization’s human resources activities.
+Human Resource Information System (HRIS) is basically a technological software system that manages an organization’s human resources activities.

 By automating the process of creating employee-related records like salary, employment history, performance reviews, annual evaluations, and training records, these systems improve the efficiency of human resource management.

 HRIS is most commonly used to manage employees in manufacturing industries.
 It helps the companies to maintain records and manage the employees.
 Thus it can be used in many ways, depending on the needs of the businesses.
-This software assists the HR managers to handle the recruitment process effectively, maintain documents and also manage payrolls.
+This software assists the HR managers in handling the recruitment process effectively, maintaining documents and managing payrolls.

 Applications of HRIS